Mr-Cricket/tiktok-automation-bot/README.md

 * `RUN_HEADLESS`: Set to `True` to run the browsers in the background (no visible UI).
 Defaults to `False`.

-**2. Run the Bot:**
+## 2. Run the Bot and Choose a Mode:

 Execute the `main.py` script from your terminal.

-> `python main.py`
+>`python main.py`

-The script will now ask you to choose a run mode:
+The script will now ask you to choose a run mode.
+Here is the recommended workflow:

-* **Choose `1` for Setup Mode**: Use this for the **first time** you run any new account.
-It will open a visible browser window, allowing you to log in manually.
-The bot will save your session for future runs.
+* **For First-Time Setup**:

+  1. Choose `1` for **Setup Mode**.

+  2. Enter the number of accounts you want to set up (e.g., `3`).

+  3. A visible browser window will open for each account. **Log in manually** to each one.

+  4. Once all accounts are logged in, press Enter in the terminal to start the bots.
+You can let them run for a minute and then stop them with `Ctrl+C`.
+The login sessions are now saved.

+* **For All Future Runs**:

+  1. **Choose `2` for Headless Mode**.

+  2. Enter the number of accounts you want to run.

-* **Choose `2` for Headless Mode**: Use this for **all subsequent runs**.
-The bot will use your saved login and run completely invisibly in the background, which is the recommended way to operate.
+  3. The bot will now use your saved logins and run completely invisibly in the background.

 **3. Stopping the Bot:**